 Please make your check out to: Chicago Psychoanalytic Society.

 Categories of Membership in CPS

-Graduates of a Training Institute affiliated with the American Psychoanalytic Association, such as the Chicago Institute for Psychoanalysis, who meet the professional and ethical standards essential to the practice of psychoanalysis are eligible for full membership.
+Graduates of any psychoanalytic institute, such as the Chicago Institute for Psychoanalysis, who meet the professional and ethical standards essential to the practice of psychoanalysis are eligible for full membership.
 Active members of the American Psychoanalytic Association are also eligible for full membership.
 Faculty members of the Chicago Institute for Psychoanalysis who graduated from institutes not affiliated with the Chicago Institute and who meet the professional and ethical standards are eligible for full membership.
 Full members are entitled to vote, to act as chairpersons or members of committees, and are eligible for all elective offices.
 Prospective full members must receive approval by the President of the Society.

-Candidates who are matriculated at an institute affiliated with the American Psychoanalytic Association, such as the Chicago Institute for Psychoanalysis, are eligible for candidate membership.
+Candidates who are matriculated at a psychoanalytic institute, such as the Chicago Institute for Psychoanalysis, are eligible for candidate membership.
 Candidate members may attend scientific and business meetings, are eligible to vote, to participate in all discussions, and to serve on appropriate committees, including being selected or elected as chairperson, and becoming officers of the Society.